 Sam is a partner at City law firm, Travers Smith LLP, where he works in the financial services sector advising investment funds and asset managers.
 He lives in NW5 with his wife Nicky and three children, Joel, Ethan and Isaac.
 Sam has been attending ChristChurch London since 2005 and, as well as being a trustee, is actively involved with his Connect Group and also helps with the Marriage Prep course.

 Joseph Mukungu works for an asset management firm as a Director and Head of Client Services for Europe and the Middle East.
 He lives in South West London and helps to lead the Pastoral Support Team with his wife Sharon.

 David has been involved in leading churches for over 20 years and ChristChurch London is the third church that he has started.
 He has a degree in theology from Durham University and is an alumnus of IMD business school.
 London is his home and the city he loves most in this world.
 He lives here with his wife and children and he has a passion to develop churches that contribute to the renewal of their cities.
 He is the author of Planting Churches, Changing Communities and has trained many leaders in the UK and around the world.

 You can follow David on Twitter: @MrDavidStroud

 Emily has been part of ChristChurch since 2004, when she moved to London to work for the civil service.
 Emily's roles at the Department for International Development (DFID) and the Cabinet Office have included policy advice and programme management on the Middle East, South Asia and Africa.
 Emily was awarded an MBE for public service in 2011.
-Emily lives in Brixton and helps to lead the Connect: Social Change group.
+Emily lives in South London with her husband Carlos.